This page provides information about resources that are of interest to genealogists at the Archdiocese of Milwaukee Archives.

 Orphanage and Adoption Records

-Information on individual orphanages in the Archdiocese of Milwaukee can be found here.
+Click here for information on individual orphanages in the Archdiocese of Milwaukee.
 The Wisconsin Department of Health & Family Services Adoption Records Search is available to adult adoptees, adoptees whose birth parent(s) terminated parental rights when they were minors, adoptive parents, and birth parents.
-For more information on how to obtain adoption records see their website here.
+Click here for more information on how to obtain adoption records from the State of Wisconsin.